hardope/click_chat/README.md

 * Unread messages Notification dot

 This app runs of Flask framework.
-Flask app not present in repository for personal reasons.
+Flask app not present in repository for personal reasons.<br>
 App also uses a database which is also absent for security reasons.
 <br>[Link to website](https://hardope.pythonanywhere.com)